Atara Biotherapeutics

 Technology Platform

-Proprietary allogeneic Epstein-Barr Virus (EBV) T-cell platform that utilizes donor-derived T cells with known EBV specificity, requiring no TCR or HLA gene editing, serving as a foundation for off-the-shelf virus-specific and CAR T immunotherapies.
+Proprietary Epstein-Barr Virus (EBV) T-cell platform that uses donor-derived, allogeneic T cells enriched for EBV specificity, eliminating the need for TCR or HLA gene editing and serving as a chassis for next-generation CAR T therapies.

 Pipeline